 Drugs and insanity did play a big part in the band, and is also a recurring theme in their lyrics.
 The song, Shine On You Crazy Diamond was written about Syd Barrett’s slip from sanity.

 Pink Floyd is like a fine wine, they just get better with age.
-Of course, Syd Barrett and Roger Waters are no longer part of the band, but the creative genius of David Gilmour ensures that the band never strays too far from it's roots.
+Of course, Syd Barrett and Roger Waters are no longer part of the band, but the creative genius of David Gilmour ensures that the band never strays too far from it’s roots.
 Syd Barrett passed away in July of 2006.
+Keyboardist Richard Wright passed away in September of 2008.

 Pink Floyd has always been famous for their incredible live performances, featuring an unbelievable laser light show as well as other amazing visual effects.
 For concert footage, a couple of Pink Floyd videos should be at the top of anyone’s list.
 The first is “The Delicate Sound of Thunder.”
 The next is “Pulse”, recorded after the release of The Division Bell and shown at right.
 The concert footage is great, shut off all the lights and put it on a large screen and prepared to be amazed.
 Also rated very highly is David Gilmour in Concert.
 He plays many of the tunes he wrote for Floyd on this DVD.
 We found this to be a very enjoyable escape from reality for an hour and a half.